 The other appointees include: Matt Szabo, a former deputy mayor to Villaraigosa; Barbara Romero of the Mountains Recreation & Conservation Authority; former Assemblyman Mike Davis; and Monica Rodriguez, an executive with the California Association of Realtors.
 Szabo and Davis made unsuccessful runs for city council in the recent municipal election.

 Kevin Dietsch /UPI/Landov

 Homeland Security Secretary Janet Napolitano will be the next president of the University of California system.
 She'll be the first female president in the university system's history.

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, votes and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Tuesday, May 14, and here is what's happening in Los Angeles:
+Today is Friday, July 12, and here is what's happening in Southern California politics:

 U.S. Homeland Security Secretary Janet Napolitano will be named the next president of the University of California system, reports the Los Angeles Times.
 She will be the first woman to run the university system.